 If you have the internet, then you almost certainly have a wireless router somewhere in your home.
 There’s also a good chance that it was the one supplied by your ISP, which means you’re probably paying a monthly fee to rent it.
 These ISP-supplied routers are, as you might expect, generally not the best — they’re often the same cheap routers you can buy yourself for $20 to $40 — but that doesn’t stop service providers from charging anywhere from $5 to $15 per month in “equipment rental fees” for the privilege of using one.

 That alone is a big reason why it’s a good idea to find a good wireless router deal and buy your own, as even a solid midrange unit can easily pay for itself in a matter of months.
-Yet another reason is that a good wireless router can enhance your home or office Wi-Fi network by allowing you to actually enjoy the internet speeds you’re paying for.
+Yet another reason is that a good wireless router can enhance your home or office Wi-Fi network by allowing you to enjoy the internet speeds you’re paying for.
 This is especially important if you frequently have multiple users connected to the internet at once, and even more so if you regularly stream or game online.
 Routers are relatively complicated and some of the specs and terminology can be a bit confusing to the uninitiated, however, so here’s what you should know before buying.

 What does “dual-band” mean?